First Digital USD Price Tops $1.00 (FDUSD)

-First Digital USD (FDUSD) traded 0% lower against the US dollar during the 1-day period ending at 11:00 AM ET on March 27th.
-First Digital USD has a total market capitalization of $2.56 billion and approximately $8.05 billion worth of First Digital USD was traded on exchanges in the last 24 hours.
-Over the last week, First Digital USD has traded up 0% against the US dollar.
-One First Digital USD token can now be bought for approximately $1.00 or 0.00001441 BTC on popular exchanges.
+First Digital USD (FDUSD) traded 0.5% higher against the US dollar during the 1 day period ending at 14:00 PM E.T. on March 29th.
+In the last seven days, First Digital USD has traded 0.4% higher against the US dollar.
+First Digital USD has a market capitalization of $2.56 billion and $6.98 billion worth of First Digital USD was traded on exchanges in the last 24 hours.
+One First Digital USD token can now be purchased for $1.00 or 0.00001444 BTC on major exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.